CUBRID/cubrid-manual/ko/sql/query/select.rst

 .. code-block:: sql

-    -- LIMIT clause can be used in prepared statement PREPARE STMT FROM 'SELECT * FROM sales_tbl LIMIT ?, ?';
+    -- LIMIT clause can be used in prepared statement PREPARE stmt FROM 'SELECT * FROM sales_tbl LIMIT ?, ?';
-    EXECUTE STMT USING 0, 10;
+    EXECUTE stmt USING 0, 10;

     -- selecting rows with LIMIT clause
     SELECT *